braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 {% endtab %}

 {% tab iOS Native %}
+If you are not using the Braze Expo plugin, or would like to configure these settings natively instead, register for push by referring to the following steps from the [Native iOS push integration guide]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/):

-### Step 1.1: Upload APNs certificates
+### Step 1.1: Request for push permissions

-Generate an Apple Push Notification service (APNs) certificate and uploaded it to the Braze dashboard.
-For a full walkthrough, see [Uploading your APNs certificate]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/#step-1-upload-your-apns-certificate).

-### Step 1.2: Choose an integration method

-If you don't plan on requesting push permissions when the app launched, omit the `requestAuthorizationWithOptions:completionHandler:` call in your AppDelegate, then skip to [Step 2](#step-2-request-push-notifications-permission).
+If you don't plan on requesting push permissions when the app is launched, omit the `requestAuthorizationWithOptions:completionHandler:` call in your AppDelegate.
+Then, skip to [Step 2](#step-2-request-push-notifications-permission).
 Otherwise, follow the [native iOS integration guide]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/?tab=objective-c#automatic-push-integration).

-When you're finished, continue to [Step 1.3](#step-13-migrate-your-push-key).

-### Step 1.3 (Optional): Migrate your push key
+### Step 1.2 (Optional): Migrate your push key

 If you were previously using `expo-notifications` to manage your push key, run `expo fetch:ios:certs` from your application's root folder.
 This will download your push key (a .p8 file), which can then be uploaded to the Braze dashboard.
 {% endtab %}